oplS15projects/FP1/README.md

 My Library: "Cards: Virtual Playing Cards Library"

 With this library, I created a seperate popup window used as a "table" that the cards are then placed on using the table procedure.
 I then created a deck and then placed cards on the previously created table using the deck and add-cards procedure.
 The cards on the table can be moved by dragging them and flipped over by double clicking them.
 They have card faces, and the deck procedure creates every card in a deck in order, and then when I placed them on the table they go from King to Ace left to right, and then Spade, Heart, Diamond and Club going down a column.
+The offset function does this, which I had to create and pass to add-cards.

 [Image of the "table" before moving cards] (https://github.com/patqrtll/FP1/blob/master/Images/FP1/Cards_ProjectA1_002.png)